-Retiree health benefits are offered through the Texas Employees Group Benefits Program (GBP) and are available to most State of Texas retirees and their eligible dependents.
+Retiree health benefits, offered through the Texas Employees Group Benefits Program (GBP), are available to most State of Texas retirees and their eligible dependents.
 You need at least 10 years of service credit with an agency or higher education institution that participates in the GBP to be eligible for GBP retiree insurance.
 Health plan options for retirees are based on Medicare enrollment and where the retiree lives.
 When a retiree becomes eligible for Medicare and enrolls in Medicare Parts A and B, they will need to call ERS to be enrolled in a Medicare Advantage plan and a Part D prescription drug plan.

 All health plan options are listed in the table below.
 Some are available only to retirees enrolled in Medicare.

 After a retiree enrolls in Medicare Parts A and B, the next step is to call ERS and provide the information on their Medicare card.
 This will begin the enrollment process into HealthSelectSM Medicare Rx (Part D prescription drug plan), administered by UnitedHealthcare®, and if the retiree chooses, the HealthSelectSM Medicare Advantage Plan preferred provider organization (MA PPO), insured by UnitedHealthcare.

 - Medicare-eligible retirees can choose to stay in HealthSelect of Texas®, but their coverage will change to HealthSelectSM Secondary.
 HealthSelect Secondary has higher dependent and tiered premiums, and higher out-of-pocket costs than the Medicare Advantage plans.